keithlayne/nothing_to_see_here/README.md

 ### it gets better....

-Being the snarky douche that I am, I immediately sent him a dirty one-liner version of FizzBuzz via HipChat (I'm so hipster), along with some totally sweet emotions as punctutation.
+Being the snarky douche that I am, I immediately sent him a dirty one-liner version of FizzBuzz via HipChat (I'm so hipster), along with some totally sweet emoticons as punctutation.

 He replied with his final version from the interview.
 It sucked.
 I mocked him.